BAMresearch/ctsimu-artist-module/README.md

 1. Download the aRTist package file (`CTSimU-<version>.artp`) for the latest [Release](https://github.com/BAMresearch/ctsimu-artist-module/releases).
 2. Drag and drop the `.artp` file into your aRTist window to install the module.

+## Example Scenarios

+You can find [example scenario files](https://github.com/BAMresearch/ctsimu-scenarios/tree/main/examples) that you can load with this module in aRTist on the [Github repository] for the CTSimU Scenario Descriptions.

 ## Known Limitations

 + Continuous-motion scans are not supported, only stop&go mode.
 + Drifts between frames of an averaged projection are not handled.
 Therefore, motion blurring within one projection cannot be simulated.
 + Parallel beam geometries are not supported.
 As a workaround, a very high source-detector distance could be set in the JSON file.

+## Tcl API

+The module is written in Tcl, in a way that it can also be used without aRTist (in a limited way).
+The [documentation](docs/index.md) of the code, API and classes can be found in the `docs` folder.
+You can find demo Tcl scripts in the [examples](examples/) folder of this repository.

+It also provides functions to control the module within aRTist by passing a prepared Tcl script as an argument to an aRTist instance.

 ## Deploying a new version